worldwidee/smart_app/README.md

 ```

 - SmartPage() is your dynamic page widget.
 Use this widget in the dynamic place where you want to display your pages.
 Then simply you can use it like the example below
-Helper: "example/app_design/page_control_panel.dart" here you can see how we it could be done.
+-Helper: "example/app_design/page_control_panel.dart" here you can see how we it could be done.

 ```dart
   Scaffold(